By successfully completing our PhD with Integrated Study in Accounting, you will be able to:

 Our doctoral students work closely with their supervisory team, and are offered top-level training opportunities throughout their studies.

-Research towards a PhD in Accounting is underpinned and supported by our doctoral training programme.
+Research towards a PhD in with Integrated Study Accounting is underpinned and supported by our doctoral training programme.
 A large number of seminars and workshops delivered by eminent experts from around the world will be available throughout the year, providing ample opportunity for advanced learning and networking.

-During your first year of study you will undertake a minimum of 80 credits of taught courses to build your research skills and the knowledge required for your area of study.
+During your first year of study you will undertake 180 credits of taught courses to build your research skills and the knowledge required for your area of study.

 You will be guided by your supervisors and the Research Support Office on which courses are most appropriate, and how to join.